slackapi/bolt-js/docs/_deployments/heroku.md

 # https://sharp-rain-871.herokuapp.com/ | https://git.heroku.com/sharp-rain-871.git
 ```

-After your app is created, there are a few things worth your attention:
+After your app is created, you'll be given some information that we'll use in the upcoming sections.
+In the example above:

 - App name is `sharp-rain-871`
 - Web address is `https://sharp-rain-871.herokuapp.com/`